aridjayarecipes/cutesrecipes.web.app/content/post/1726-simple-way-to-make-favorite-keto-blueberry-chia-pudding.md

 1. Notes: 1 can is 13 oz

 You can layer the chia pudding in pre-portioned dishes or you can store the lemon chia pudding and blueberry sauce separately.
 Blueberry Chia Pudding (vegan with keto option).
 This Blueberry Chia Pudding is the perfect breakfast, snack, or healthy dessert and uses only five simple ingredients!
-It&#39;s super creamy, loaded with flavor, and just the right amount of sweetness--perfect for make-ahead healthy breakfasts!
+It's super creamy, loaded with flavor, and just the right amount of sweetness--perfect for make-ahead healthy breakfasts!
 Starting your day with a bowl of berry delightful vegan keto blueberry chia breakfast pudding is the best way to guarantee that your day goes from great to greater.

 So that is going to wrap this up with this special food keto blueberry chia pudding recipe.
 Thank you very much for your time.
 I am sure you can make this at home.
 There is gonna be interesting food at home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!